codatio/codat-docs/docs/integrations/commerce/recurly/commerce-recurly-use.md

 Instead, when an SMB customer (a company) has [linked their Recurly account](/integrations/commerce/recurly/commerce-recurly-setup#smb-customer-authenticate-and-connect-your-commerce-data), you can access their subscriptions and billing data through the `proxy` endpoint in the Codat API.
 Only GET requests are currently supported.

 By default, Codat disables users from making `proxy` requests.
-To enable proxy for Recurly contact your account manager or [support](mailto:support@codat.io).
+To enable proxy for Recurly, contact your account manager or [support](mailto:support@codat.io).

 ## Send a proxy request